 Ford seems disconcerted.
 (Again: is he not in full control?
 Does he have an adversary?)

-28: Old Theatre.
-Elsie investigating.
+28: Somewhere in the park.
+Old Theatre.

 She hears something.
 Suddenly she’s grabbed from behind.
 We later learn it was Bernard, but he sure got there in a hurry from the hallway.

 This episode takes place entirely in timeline 2, so there’s no need to straighten out the timelines here.
 We just have:

 Ford: Up to his plans, but puzzled by the maze in Las Mudas as well as by mini-Ford’s behavior.
 It seems as if some remnant of Arnold is hanging around (albeit perhaps only in the code).